Preventive Culture Intervention

 Duration

-The program addresses how uninterrupted screen time — not intensity — is the primary risk factor.
+The program addresses how uninterrupted screen time, not intensity, is the primary risk factor.
 Employees experiment with a 60-minute interruption check integrated into their existing workflow.

 03 Week 5–6 · Module 3